-> - Health professionals and the public should be informed about the fluoride concentration of their communities’ drinking water.
+- Health professionals and the public should be informed about the fluoride concentration in their communities’ drinking water.

 - Commercially prepared infant formulas are made with water that contains negligible amounts of fluoride.
-If infant formulas are mixed with fluoridated water from the home supply, then no fluoride supplementation is needed; whereas, if infant formulas are mixed with water that contains less than 0.3 mg/l of fluoride, the fluoride supplement schedule should be followed.
+If infant formulas are mixed with fluoridated water from the home supply, no fluoride supplementation is needed.
+If infant formulas are mixed with water that contains less than 0.3 mg/l of fluoride, the fluoride supplement schedule should be followed.

-- Parents should be encouraged to teach children who are younger than 6 years to minimize swallowing of toothpaste and to use only a pea-sized amount an the brush.
+- Parents should be encouraged to teach children who are younger than 6 years to minimize swallowing toothpaste and use only a pea-sized amount on the brush.

-- Dental professionals who apply fluoride treatment gels or solutions should be judicious in the amount used and should apply suction to minimize swallowing of gels.
+- Dental professionals who apply fluoride treatment gels or solutions should be judicious in the amount used.
+They should apply suction to minimize the swallowing of gels.

 Oral Health Consultant